 Waynesboro is near the intersecting point of the Skyline Drive and the Blue Ridge Parkway, offering unlimited beauty.
 There is a great variety of recreational activities to enjoy.
 Fishing, hunting, camping, hiking, golf, horseback riding, swimming, canoe trips, and skiing are available.

-The events held each year include the Virginia Fly Fishing Tournament, the Soap Box Derby Classic, and the Virginia Fall Foliage Festival and Art Show displaying painting, sculpture, photography and more.
+The events held each year include the Extreme Fest, Chili, Blues n' Brews Festival, Summer Extravaganza, the Soap Box Derby Classic, and the Virginia Fall Foliage Festival and Art Show displaying painting, sculpture, photography and more.